Face/Off: Cast

-Other cast members in the film include Danny Masterson as Karl (a teenager who attempts to sexually assault Archer's daughter), Myles Jeffrey as Michael Archer, David McCurley as Adam Hassler, Romy Walthall as Kimberly, Paul Hipp as Fitch, Kirk Baltz as Aldo, Lisa Boyle as Cindee, Lauren Sinclair as Agent Winters, Steve Hytner as Agent Howell, David Warshofsky as a bomb squad officer, and John Bloom as a prison electroshock technician.
+Other cast members in the film include Danny Masterson as Karl (a teenager who attempts to sexually assault Jamie), Myles Jeffrey as Michael Archer, David McCurley as Adam Hassler, Romy Walthall as Kimberly, Paul Hipp as Fitch, Kirk Baltz as Aldo, Lisa Boyle as Cindee, Lauren Sinclair as Agent Winters, Steve Hytner as Agent Howell, David Warshofsky as a bomb squad officer, and John Bloom as a prison electroshock technician.

 Production

+Writing and development

 Face/Off was written by Mike Werb and Michael Colleary in 1990 as a spec script.
 They were inspired to write it after a mutual friend injured themselves in a hang-gliding accident.
 The injury required the friend's face to be removed and reconstructed before being re-added onto their body.
 Werb and Colleary were also inspired by the film White Heat to create a plot where the main character survived a prison riot.
-Face/Off initially had a futuristic setting.
+Calling the brothers Castor and Pollux is a reference to Greek mythology; Castor and Pollux are the twins transformed by the ancient Greek god Zeus into the constellation Gemini.
+The script initially had a futuristic setting, but was later rewritten to be set in contemporary times.

 Face/Off was optioned to Joel Silver and Warner Bros. in 1991.
 The option expired in 1994 and the project was purchased by Paramount Pictures.
 American director and producer Rob Cohen was originally set to direct the film but when the project was in a turnaround Cohen left to direct Dragonheart (1996).
 John Woo became attached in 1996.
-Various actor pairings were considered for the parts of Sean Archer and Castor Troy, such as Sylvester Stallone and Arnold Schwarzenegger, Michael Douglas and Harrison Ford, and Alec Baldwin and Bruce Willis.